| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Compute the symmetric mean absolute percent error (sMAPE)
+Compute symmetric mean absolute percent error (sMAPE).

 Usage